-In the beginning we used our laptops, 4 cores each.
+In the beginning we used our laptops, 4 CPU cores each.
 The computing power was close to zero and it was horrible to hear the fan during the night.
-Piotr gained an access to 16 core machine.
+Piotr gained an access to 16 cores machine.
 We used it for a couple of weeks.

 Then a lucky thing happened.
-We got an access to a machine with… 80 cores (Intel Xeon).
+We got an access to a machine with… 80 cores.
 That was a game changer.
 Now we could run dozens of experiments.
 To feed 8M timesteps of data into learning algorithm, it took about 24 hours, on 40 cores.

 We also explored an option of running things on a cluster which had 24 nodes, each having 12 cores.
-However, the software there was very old and it was cumbersome to run things on it (task manager etc.).
-We managed to locally compile a newer version of GCC and other stuff from dependency hell but finally our mana depleted.
+However, the software there was very old and it was cumbersome to run things on it.
+We managed to compile a newer version of GCC and other stuff from dependency hell but finally our mana depleted.

 In the middle of the competition top 100 received 300$ for AWS.
-We used that credit in the last 4 days, renting c5.9xlarge (1.728$/h) and c4.8xlarge (1.811$/h) both having 36 cores.
+We used that credit in the last 4 days, renting c5.9xlarge (1.728$/h) and c4.8xlarge (1.811$/h), each having 36 cores.
 About 86$ per 24h.
 Yikes.
 We wanted to use some instances with more cores, but all of the beefier ones had some default limit set to… 0.
 For any region.
 So, one could submit a ticket… for each instance type… and wait.
 We did that for m4.16xlarge (64 cores) and after 4 days AWS bumped the limit.
 That was 4 hours before the end of the whole competition.
-We could have requested it much earlier.
-But who would have thought that “on-demand” meant “on-demand after 4 days after sending a ticket”.
+We could have requested it much earlier, but we didn’t know that “on-demand” meant “on-demand after 4 days after sending a ticket”.

 Back to the software